YinHK-gameDev/unity-learn/prefabs/README.md

 - Instantiate a Prefab using one line of code.
 Creating equivalent GameObjects from scratch requires many more lines of code.
 - Set up, test, and modify the Prefab quickly and easily using the Scene view, **Hierarchy** and **Inspector**.
-- Set up, test, and modify the Prefab quickly and easily using the Scene view, Hierarchy and Inspector.

 ### How to create Prefabs?
 Prefabs are created automatically when an object is **dragged from the Hierarchy into the Project window**.